Azure/batch-shipyard/recipes/MADL-CPU-OpenMPI/README.md

 Please note that the `docker_images` in the Global Configuration should match this image name.
 * `command` should contain the command to pass to the Docker run invocation.
-For this example, we will run MADL training example in the `msmadl/symsgd:0.0.1` Docker image.
+For this MADL training example with the `msmadl/symsgd:0.0.1` Docker image.
 The application `command` to run would be:
 `"/parasail/run_parasail.sh -w /parasail/supersgd -l 1e-4 -k 32 -m 1e-2 -e 10 -r 10 -f $AZ_BATCH_NODE_SHARED_DIR/azblob/<container_name from the data shredding configuration file> -t 1 -g 1 -d $AZ_BATCH_TASK_WORKING_DIR/models -b $AZ_BATCH_NODE_SHARED_DIR/azblob/<container_name from the data shredding configuration file>"`
   * [`run_parasail.sh`](docker/run_parasail.sh) has these parameters